YU-Summer2025-AI/AIGroup/models_and_apis/README.md

   Models we attempted to build but had minimal success with.

 - **`match_analysis_models`**
   Models that explain why certain predictions were made, using SHAP and tree explainers.
-This folder also contains related APIs.
+This folder also contains an APIs.

 - **`match_prediction_models`**
-  Models that predict the outcome of a match, whether involving existing members or potential members Contains and API.
+  Models that predict the outcome of a match, whether involving existing members or potential members.
+Contains an API.

 - **`match_recommendation_models`**
-  Models and APIs that predict the top matches for an individual Also contains and API
+  Models and APIs that predict the top matches for an individual.
+Contains an API.